 The list also prevents me from buying too much.
 Limited space means bulk options, while a good deal, don't make much sense.
 I like Miracle Whip, but a gallon jug of it would take up too much space.
 The smaller bottle, while not as economical, saves on space.
 Space I can use for something else.

 As professional truck drivers, our eating schedule can vary, so this can be a little tough.
 However, shopping hungry usually ends up with me buying things that I thought I needed, but in reality, not only did I not need it, sometimes I don't even really like it.
 Maybe I am just weak, but it also usually ends up with me buying more than I planned on or need. *A list helps with this, but a hungry stomach can make some pretty good arguments for why your list is silly.

 Try Late Night or Early Morning Hours

 I hope these tips help.
-I am not reinventing grocery shopping here, but I have found these simple things make the experience a little easier.
+I'm not reinventing grocery shopping here, but I've found that these simple tricks make the experience a little easier.
 Speaking of which, I need to do some shopping myself.
 Right after I trim my toenails.